IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 ### 2.3 User Classes and Characteristics
 - Shoppers: Individuals using the platform to browse products, place orders, and track deliveries.
-- Vendors: Businesses managing product listings, orders, and stock availability.
+- Vendor: Businesses managing product listings, orders, and stock availability.
 - Admins: Individuals managing the platform, overseeing user, vendor, and order activities.

 ### 2.4 Operating Environment